 As a High School Volunteer Abroad in Ghana, you’ll be welcomed warmly into a colorful tribal culture with your team of global change-makers.

-Whether you choose between one, two, and four-week sessions on any of the start dates listed below, you’ll be sharing the experience with a group of your peers, all ages 14-18, and like you, they’ve decided that dedicating their summer to serving others abroad while learning more about themselves is a pretty cool challenge to take on.
+Whether you choose between one, two, three, and four-week sessions on any of the start dates listed below, you’ll be sharing the experience with a group of your peers, all ages 14-18, and like you, they’ve decided that dedicating their summer to serving others abroad while learning more about themselves is a pretty cool challenge to take on.

 We know you’re unique and that you have your own interests, which is why we offer specialized volunteer paths that you can choose from.
-Select a focus in Education, Technology, Health, or Sports Leadership, or embark on a 4-week Global Health Internship.
+Select a focus in Global Education, Health, or Sports Leadership, or embark on a 4-week Global Health Internship.